 The last week of the month has a rhythm in healthcare AP that every practitioner recognizes.
 It starts with the inbox.
 The statements are arriving.

-A McKesson statement: 63 line items.
-A Cardinal Health statement: 41 lines across two billing entities.
-Medline: 28 lines, three of which reference invoices that apparently never made it into the Enterprise Resource Planning (ERP) system.
-A dozen more from smaller vendors — some one page, some five pages, one that somehow got scanned sideways and is difficult to read.
+There's the McKesson statement with 63 line items.
+There's the Cardinal Health statement with 41 lines across two billing entities.
+There's the Medline statement with 28 lines, three of which reference invoices that apparently never made it into the Enterprise Resource Planning (ERP) system.
+A dozen more arrive from smaller vendors.
+Some one page, some five pages, one that somehow got scanned sideways and is difficult to read.

 For the next three to five days, significant AP team capacity shifts from forward-looking inquiry handling to backward-looking reconciliation.
 The month-end statement fire drill has started.